 1. Rule-Based Models

-Pros: Simple, fast, easy to implement
+• Pros: Simple, fast, easy to implement

 2. Basic Statistical Models

-Pros: Easy to understand, low computing power
+• Pros: Easy to understand, low computing requirements

 3. Machine Learning Models